scientific-python/specs/spec-0009/index.md

 - C4 (Collective Code Construction Contract)
   - https://rfc.zeromq.org/spec/22/

-### Choosing the right governance model
+### How to pick the appropriate governance model?

 Choosing the right governance model for your open-source project involves considering several factors to ensure the structure aligns with your project’s goals, community, and resources.
 Most open-source projects start with the BDFL model; eventually, they grow and adopt more open models.

-A few things you should consider while choosing the right model:
+A few things you should consider while choosing the appropriate model for your project:

 - **Project lifecycle stage**
   - Early stage